nvishwarupe/Spring-Microservices/README.md

 Working example of Spring Microservices in Spring Cloud

+Find this example in Spring-Microservices-1 (Keeping the file here for reference)

 Follow below steps to run the application.

 1. Open terminal Window and move to project home.